-An hour north of Nagano City, in Niigata prefecture, Myoko Kogen is a great, relatively unknown resort, which perfectly encapsulates the Japanese cultural experience and the famous Japanese powder.
-Off-piste skiing is allowed across the whole resort, a rarity for Japanese resorts, and a unique experience here through the magnificent birch trees.
+If you are after some serious Japanese powder, then an hour north of Nagano City is Myoko Kogen - a resort which perfectly encapsulates the Japanese cultural experience and the famous Japanese powder.
+Off-piste skiing is allowed across the whole resort and provides a unique experience here through the magnificent birch trees.
 The ski area is made up of 4 individual resorts; Suginohara, Ikenotaira, Akukura Kanko Resort and Akakura Onsen, and Myoko village lies just below these.

-The main areas to ski – Akakura Onsen and Kanko are situated side by side, and are linked.
-Onsen is best suited to beginners and intermediates, and Kanko offers more challenging terrain.
-Suginohara and Ikenotaira are a short shuttle bus ride away, and included on the International Guest’s pass.
+The main areas to ski – Akakura Onsen and Akakura Kanko are situated side by side, and are linked.
+Akakura Onsen is best suited to beginners and intermediates, and Akakura Kanko offers more challenging terrain.
+Suginohara and Ikenotaira are a short shuttle bus ride away, and included on the main resort lift pass.
 Suginohara has a lovely long 8.5km run, from which you can catch views of Lake Nojiri.
 Ikenotaira offers wide, gentle slopes, and a great freestyle park.
-Seki Onsen is a separate resort in the Myoko range and not included in the ticket, also a slightly further bus ride away, but it is definitely worth a visit.
-Some hotels have courtesy shuttles which go there, however if this is not provided there is also a local bus, which costs approximately £7 for a return ticket.
+Seki Onsen is a separate resort in the Myoko range and not included in the lift pass, but it is definitely worth a visit.

 Local ski schools offer lessons in English, and it is also possible to hire guides for backcountry or off-piste tours.

-Getting to Myoko is easy, as it’s only a 1.5 hour train ride from Tokyo to Nagano by the bullet train, and then a 40 minute train ride from Nagano to Myokokogen station.
-From the station you can either walk to your accommodation if it is town, catch a taxi, or the hotel may have arranged a courtesy shuttle if you are staying in one of the ski-in ski-out hotels by the slopes.
+Getting to Myoko is easy, as it’s only a 1.5 hour bullet train ride from Tokyo to Nagano, and then a 40 minute train ride from Nagano to Myokokogen station.
+From the station we can arrange for your hotel to come and pick you up.